-Irish Superstitions and Beliefs that Are Still Alive
+Irish Superstitions and Beliefs that are Still Alive

 The Irish superstitions and beliefs are as rich as Irish culture.
 They gifted the world with some of the most popular tales and myths.
-And although everybody agrees that leprechauns and other mystical creatures limit their spells and bad deeds only to the old legends, the Irish luck is still widely believed in today.
+And although everybody agrees that leprechauns and other mystical creatures limit their spells and bad deeds only to old legends, the Irish luck is still widely believed in today.

-Falling on the floor cutlery invites guests to the house
+Falling on the Floor Cutlery Invites Guests to the House

 The Irish have superstitions about everything.
 Even something as trivial as the cutlery has deep meaning in the Irish culture.
-So, the Irish believe that if a knife falls on the floor, you’ll have a gentleman visitor.
+So the Irish believe that if a knife falls on the floor, you’ll have a gentleman visitor.
 When a fork falls on the floor, expect a female to visit your house.
-And if you happen to drop a spoon on the floor, get ready for a child visitor.
+And if you happened to drop a spoon on the floor, get ready for a child visitor.

 The Irish might have sweet memories and the old tales about their ha’pennies, but the coins are long gone.
 They were removed from circulation on January 1, 1987.
 This, however, didn’t make the Irish forget their old superstitions.
 Finding a coin is considered a good luck.
 But dare to leave it laying around, and you risk to invite the bad luck to follow you.

-Itchy nose is a sign of upcoming fight
+Itchy Nose is a Sign of Upcoming Fight

-When a bird poops on you is for good luck
+When a Bird Poops on You is for Good Luck

-Some of the Irish superstitions don’t make sense at all.
+Some of the Irish beliefs and superstitions don’t make sense at all.
 With that being said, having a bird poo on you is considered a good thing in Ireland.
 Some believe that the Irish came up with this belief to make themselves feel better, since, as they say, the bird poo lands on people frequently in Ireland.

-Shirt inside out is good, leave it this way
+Shirt Inside out is Good, Leave it this Way

-Even those Irish that claim that they don’t believe in the centuries-old superstitions don’t risk to harm or cut down the fairy trees.
+Even those Irish that claim that they don’t believe in the centuries-old superstitions don’t risk to harm or cut down any fairy trees.
 As the tale says, one that raises his hand on one of these trees receives the life-long bad luck.
 Thus even today, the lonely-standing trees can be found across Ireland.

-New shoes on the table is bad
+New Shoes on the Table is Bad

 Save yourself and your life and never ever put your new shoes on the table.
 It might be one of the oldest superstitions, but the Irish still don’t try to test it.

-Just as many other Irish superstitions featuring mystic creatures, the myths about the Banshee are mostly dead except in some places in Ireland.
+Just as many other Irish superstitions featuring mystic creatures, the myths about the Banshee are mostly dead except in some rural places in Ireland.
 Here up to this day, people believe in the bad luck associated with the picking up a comb from the ground.
 It might belong to the Banshee.
 And you don’t want to know what happens when she comes looking for her stuff.

 The Irish even rhyme their favorite superstitions like in the case with the magpies.